 In progress.

-What do you want in life and what do you want to do for it?
+What do you want in life and what effort do you want to do to achieve that?

 [ My view that he is not enlightened, he does not know things that he should know.
-He does not have the required wisdom of life and people, to consider him as enlightened, but I will get to that in an analysis on my website later. ]
+He does not have the required wisdom of life and people for me to consider him to be 'enlightened', but I will get to that in an analysis on my website later. ]

 The women were more interested in pleasantness but for most of them this was not the only thing.
 A combination of pleasantness and interesting things is what they wanted, where the percentage of pleasantness varied.